PAPDR/Website/src/markdown/education.md

 ## About Me

-During my spare time I enjoy working on small projects, specifically developing video games.
+I am Junior studying computer science.
+Currently my academic interests are in Artifial Intelligence, studying the basics to learn more about Machine Learning.
+However, in my spare time I am working on game development working on Unity and Godot projects.
+My initial interest in Computer Science comes from wanting to know